WingsDevelopment/dota-leaguev2/README.md

 delete all:
 `docker-compose down -v`

+use prune to free up memory.

 db is being copied from local if exist btw.

-- navigate to python-scripts

 # discord-bot

 DiscordBot for hosting a dota 2 league

-### How to start the project

-Ignore if you have python already setup
-`python -m venv venv`
-`venv\Scripts\activate`

-# Install dependencies

-`pip install -r requirements.txt`

-# Check installed dependencies

-`pip list`

 # How to setup discord bot